ocelotconsulting/randomize-avatar/README.md

 ### Required Permissions

 Slack works in an OAuth 2.0 setup where permissions are defined as scopes.
-For this application we need [users.profile:write](https://api.slack.com/scopes/users.profile:write).
-This permission allows the application to update the user's profile information (i.e. name, email, etc.) as well as update or remove their avatar.
+For this application we need [users.profile:write](https://api.slack.com/scopes/users.profile:write) and the bot permission [chat:write](https://api.slack.com/scopes/chat:write) only to enable the Home Tab.
+The user permission allows the application to update the user's profile information (i.e. name, email, etc.) as well as update or remove their avatar.
 We will utilize the [users.setPhoto](https://api.slack.com/methods/users.setPhoto) web request to do our work.

 ### Install the Slack App

+This is the easiest way to setup the Slack App.
+However, if you have previously setup the `single-user-poc` application, you cannot modify the manifest and instead need to update it manually.

 1. Browse to [https://api.slack.com/apps](https://api.slack.com/apps)
 2. Click on "Create New App"